 If the surveyor is convinced that the osmosis really needs treating, he is likely to recommend a hull peel.
 While a DIY repair is within the realms of an accomplished hobbyist, the strip and rebuilding is best done by the professionals, who have the facilities and the expertise.

-The boat is fully prepared by removing all the internal furnishings, drying and vacuuming the bilges, emptying all tanks and installing a dehumidifier.
+The boat is fully prepared by removing all the internal furnishings, drying and vacuuming the bilges, emptying all tanks and installing a boat dehumidifier.
 Every nook or cranny that could harbour moisture is vented and dried out.
 Even the anchor chain is removed.
 The idea is to make the boat as dry as humanly possible, both inside and out.

 Step 2.
 Peeling the gel coat